-Combined federal and state expenditures for Medicaid accounted for about 17 percent of U.S. health care spending in calendar year (CY) 2017, the most recent year for which historical data are available.
-In comparison, Medicare accounted for about 20 percent and private insurance accounted for about 34 percent of U.S. health care spending (MACStats, Exhibit 3).
+Combined federal and state expenditures for Medicaid accounted for 18 percent of U.S. health care spending in calendar year (CY) 2022, the most recent year for which historical data are available.
+In comparison, Medicare accounted for about 21.2 percent and private insurance accounted for about 28.9 percent of U.S. health care spending (MACStats, Exhibit 3).

 Medicaid’s unique role

 For certain types of care, Medicaid accounts for a larger portion of total U.S. spending than any other type of payer.
-National Health Expenditures (NHE) data compiled by the Centers for Medicare & Medicaid Services Office of the Actuary show that in CY 2017, Medicaid financed 30 percent of nursing home care and 58 percent of the category of other health, residential, and personal care that includes a variety of home and community-based services (MACStats, Exhibit 3).
-Another analysis that broke NHE data into different categories found that Medicaid accounted for 51 percent of all long-term services and supports (LTSS) spending in CY 2013, $155 billion out of a total $310 billion (Reaves 2015).
-In 2015, Medicaid paid for about one quarter of all spending on mental health services (24 percent) and substance abuse treatment (25 percent) (SAMHSA 2019).
+National Health Expenditures (NHE) data compiled by the Centers for Medicare & Medicaid Services Office of the Actuary show that in CY 2022, Medicaid financed 30 percent of nursing home care and 60 percent of the category of other health, residential, and personal care that includes a variety of home and community-based services (MACStats, Exhibit 3).

 Medicaid spending trends

 Medicaid and CHIP have increased as a share of U.S. health care spending over time, along with Medicare and private insurance; in contrast, the out-of-pocket and other third-party payer shares of spending have decreased (MACStats, Exhibit 12).
-In addition, as health care has consumed a growing share of the nation’s economy, so have Medicaid and CHIP.
-Between CY 1970 and CY 2018, total U.S. health care spending increased from 6.9 percent of gross domestic product (GDP) to 17.7 percent; over the same period, Medicaid and CHIP spending increased from 0.5 percent of GDP to 3.0 percent (MACPAC analysis of national health expenditures here).
+In addition, as health care has consumed a growing share of the nation’s economy, so have Medicaid and CHIP (MACPAC analysis of national health expenditures here).

-Similarly, the programs represent a growing portion of the federal budget, having increased from 1.4 percent of federal outlays in FY 1970 to 9.9 percent in FY 2018; in comparison, Medicare increased from 3 percent of federal outlays to 14.2 percent (MACStats, Exhibit 4) Unlike Medicare, for which a substantial portion of federal spending is financed by dedicated revenue sources that include payroll taxes and enrollee premiums, federal spending for Medicaid and CHIP is financed by general revenues.
+Similarly, the programs represent a growing portion of the federal budget (MACStats, Exhibit 4).
+Unlike Medicare, for which a substantial portion of federal spending is financed by dedicated revenue sources that include payroll taxes and enrollee premiums, federal spending for Medicaid and CHIP is financed by general revenues.

 Medicaid’s share of state budgets

 The state (often referred to as nonfederal) share of Medicaid comes from a variety of sources, but at least 40 percent must be financed by the state and up to 60 percent may come from local governments.
-Medicaid’s share of state budgets varies across states and differs substantially depending on how it is measured.
-The program accounted for 28.9 percent of state spending from all sources—including federal funding—in state fiscal year (SFY) 2017, but only 16.0 percent of state-funded spending that must be raised by states through taxes and other means (MACStats, Exhibit 5 and Exhibit 13).
+Medicaid’s share of state budgets varies across states and differs substantially depending on how it is measured (MACStats, Exhibit 5 and Exhibit 13).

 Learn more about Medicaid and CHIP spending in the most current compilation of MACStats tables and figures.